-Fabric Issues Flagged About New Ai Cabin Crew Uniforms; Airline To Start Sizing, Production Soon
+Fabric issues flagged about new AI cabin crew uniforms; airline to start sizing, production soon

 “Air India can confirm that the uniform sizing and production programme for our over 8,000-strong cabin crew members will begin in about a week’s time.

-“The new uniform will subsequently be distributed to the crew, aligned with the transition of Air India’s flagship A350 to long haul international service in the coming months,” the spokesperson said.
+“The new uniform will subsequently be distributed to the crew, aligned with the transition of Air India’s flagship A350 to long haul international service in the coming months,” the spokesperson said in a statement to PTI.

 In December, the airline said the new uniform designs were developed in close consultation with its cabin crew representatives and the airline’s in-flight services team, who also conducted an extensive testing exercise for the new designs.